Integral humanism (Hindu nationalism): Four objectives of humankind

 Humankind, according to Upadhyaya, had four hierarchically organized attributes of body, mind, intellect and soul which corresponded to the four universal objectives of dharma (moral duties), artha (wealth), kama (desire or satisfaction), and moksha (total liberation or 'salvation').
 While none could be ignored, dharma is the 'basic', and moksha the 'ultimate' objective of humankind and society.
 He claimed that the problem with both capitalist and socialist ideologies is that they only consider the needs of body and mind, and were hence based on the materialist objectives of desire and wealth.

 Rejection of individualism

 Upadhyaya rejected social systems in which individualism 'reigned supreme'.
 He also rejected communism in which individualism was 'crushed' as part of a 'large heartless machine'.
 Society, according to Upadhyaya, rather than arising from a social contract between individuals, was fully born at its inception itself as a natural living organism with a definitive 'national soul' or 'ethos' and its needs of the social organism paralleled those of the individual.

 Origins

 Advaita Vedanta

 Upadhyaya was of the opinion that Integral Humanism followed the tradition of advaita developed by Adi Sankara.
-Non-dualism represented the unifying principle of every object in the universe, and of which humankind was a part.
+Nondualism represented the unifying principle of every object in the universe, and of which humankind was a part.
 This, claimed Upadhyaya, was the essence and contribution of Indian culture.